Select Page

 Tocilizumab

-On 31 January 2025, Celltrion announced that the US FDA has approved its Aptozma™/CT-P47, biosimilar to Roche’s Actemra® (tocilizumab), in both subcutaneous and intravenous formulations … Read more here.
+On 13 February 2025, Celltrion announced that Korea’s Ministry of Food and Drug Safety has approved its subcutaneous formulation for Aptozma™/CT-P47, biosimilar to Roche’s Actemra®… Read more here.

 About Pearce IP